20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Steps: Cut two identical circles approximately four inches in diameter from soft stretchy fabric.
 Sew or glue around the edge leaving a two-inch gap for filling.
 Pour dried lentils or rice through the gap until the bag is approximately three-quarters full.
 Sew or glue the gap closed.
 The stretchy fabric and lentil filling create a weighted, satisfying squeeze with a completely different tactile quality from balloon or foam squishies.
 Decorate the outside with fabric paint or permanent markers.

-Craft 17: Gel-Filled Sensory Squishy
+Craft 17: Gel-Filled Sensory DIY Squishy Crafts

 Gel-Filled Sensory Squishy